larsville/git-primer/README.md

 ## What is Github Gist?

 _[Gist](https://gist.github.com)_ is a web site run by GitHub, designed for simple Git projects that consist of a small number of files, or a single file or snippet.
 Gist is similar to a _[pastebin](https://en.wikipedia.org/wiki/Pastebin)_, with each _gist_ having its own Git repository.
 Such a repository is also called a _gist_.
+(This primer would probably be good as a gist.)

 ## Terms & concepts: Working with repositories